-If could turn back the hands of time, I would definitely do my 20s and 30s different nutritionally – namely, I would eat far less sugar.
+If I could turn back the hands of time, I would do my 20s and 30s differently nutritionally – namely, I would eat far less sugar.

-I’ve come to believe that the human body is better able to maintain its health and youthfulness when PH is properly balanced and slightly alkaline (55% to 80%).
+I’ve come to believe that the human body can better maintain its health and youthfulness when the pH is properly balanced and slightly alkaline (55% to 80%).

-Vegetables help the body have more alkalinity, which is one reason I have found freshly green smoothies to be an invaluable part of my new wellness regimen.
+Vegetables help the body have more alkalinity, which is one reason I have found fresh green smoothies to be an invaluable part of my new wellness regimen.

-I also now know that sugar feeds the bad bacteria in the gut.
+I also now know that sugar feeds bad bacteria in the gut.